webodf/ViewerJS/README.md

 PDF.js is a library created by Andreas Gal and others at Mozilla Labs.
 It is an HTML5 technology experiment that explores building a faithful and efficient Portable Document Format (PDF) renderer without native code assistance.

+### Examples and more

+You can find additional information, some usage guides, and live examples at [the project homepage](http://viewerjs.org).